The Baby Food lawsuits claim that numerous baby food products contain toxic heavy metals that can cause serious injuries to infants.

 Baby Food Lawsuit Settlements

-As of this time, there have been no large groups of mass tort settlements involving toxic baby food and the link to childhood neurological injuries.
+As of January 18, 2022, there have been no large groups of mass tort settlements involving toxic baby food and the link to childhood neurological injuries.
 However, litigation likes this generally takes many years to resolve, with teams of lawyers spending millions of dollars trying to determine exactly what occurred, and how it could have been prevented.

 Large groups of settlements do not generally occur until such time as a few cases are tried before a jury, and the manufacturer is able to more thoroughly understand its financial risk.
 The first step in this process is usually having large groups of cases combined in federal court for discovery purposes.
 This process is known as Multi-District Litigation (known as an MDL).

 Timeline of Events Important to the Toxic Baby Food Lawsuits